top of page

 Fotografia Antiga Casa d'Abreu Neto

-The news from Matosinhos:
+The novelty of Matosinhos:

 The beginning of the project

-But without the First House, the numbering system would not have been followed.
-The Siza Vieira family were renowned residents of Matosinhos and one of their sons was studying architecture.
-He was still 21 years old and was not yet an architect.
-That is why it was only 55 years later that Álvaro Siza Vieira signed the project with a comment: “At the time, I couldn’t sign because I wasn’t an architect yet.”
+The Siza Vieira were of Matosinhos and one of the sons was studying architecture.
+He was 21 years old and not yet an architect.
+That is why only 55 years later, Álvaro Siza Vieira signed the project with a remark: “At the time, I could not sign because I was not an architect.”

-It was during the conversations, debates and discussions between fears and scepticism between mother, father, daughter, son and architect during the execution of the project that Siza earned the nickname “Our Architect”.
-Only this family calls him that.
-They were the first, they have that right.
+It was through conversations, debates and discussions - amidst the doubts and scepticism of mother, father, daughter, son and architect - that, during the execution of the project, Siza earned the nickname “Our Architect”.

-But for those who embark on an adventure where the horizon is still unclear, it is not easy.
+But for those who embark together on an adventure where the horizon is still incomprehensible , it is not easy.
 Novelty is, first of all, synonymous with criticism.
-Differentness is, first and foremost, synonymous with curiosity.
-Expectations naturally develop: Fernanda and Fernando wanted to have the house of their dreams, adored by everyone.
-Siza wanted to be accepted as an architect, and with a very unique style.
-“Palheiro”; “Gaiola dos Grilos”; “Casinhotos”; were considered the ugliest houses in Matosinhos.
+What is different is, first of all, synonymous with curiosity.
+Expectations naturally develop: the couple wanted to have the house of their dreams and adored by all.
+Siza wanted to be accepted as an architect and with a very distinctive language.

 The d'Abreu Neto family